-Use LR tool simulate 10 K2/K3 terminals to print gray films.
+Use LR tool simulate 8 K2/K3 terminals to print gray films.
 Each client prints one film which size is 10MB random 60 to 120 seconds.

-Use LR tool simulate 4 K2/K3 terminals to print color films.
-Each client prints one film which size is 10MB random 60 to 120 seconds.
+Use auto tool simulate 1 K2/K3 terminals to print color films.
+The film size will more than 80MB.
+The color film will print to PDF file create software instead of the real paper printer.

-Use LR tool simulate 14 terminals to print paper reports.
-Each client prints report random 60 to 120 seconds.

-Use LR tool simulate 20 users to do paper report archive operations.
+Use LR tool simulate 21 users to do paper report archive operations.
 Each client archive report in random 60 to 90 seconds and size is random with 100kb and 4Mb.

 The OCR setting will has rule configuration from GX platforms film information in step1 and thread setting is set as 10.